-Croatia: Revitalization of heating system in Zagreb23.
-November 2020. / SEE Energy News
+Croatia: Revitalization of heating system in Zagreb, SEE Energy News

 HEP Toplinarstvo is going to revitalize Zagreb’s district heating system.
 A subsidiary of Croatian state-owned power utility HEP, was awarded a contract for the revitalization of the hot water network in the nation’s capital Zagreb, a project worth 92.5 million euros, of which 55.8 million is financed through EU grants.